-This behavior is illustrated in Fig.\ref{fig2}, where the superfluid fraction, $f_{\rm s}$, is shown as a function of $A\rho$ for $\alpha=32$, i.e. in between the two dotted lines in Fig.\ref{fig1}.
-As shown in Fig.\ref{fig2}(c) and (e), at $A\rho=2$ and $A\rho=3$ one finds a commensurate crystal with exactly $N/N_{\rm s}=2$ [Fig.\ref{fig2}(c)] and $N/N_{\rm s}=3$ [Fig.\ref{fig2}(e)] per lattice site, respectively, and vanishing superfluidity [Fig.\ref{fig2}(g)].
-Importantly, the crystal structure in between these two densities is practically unchanged, as seen by comparing the particle density and density-density correlation function $g_{2}(r)$ (averaged over angles) in Figs.\ref{fig2}(c)-(e).
-However, the incommensurate lattice filling $N/N_{\rm s}$ and the resulting fluctuations of individual occupations enables particles to tunnel between the sites.
-This gives rise to a non-vanishing superfluid fraction of the crystal, which can assume sizable values of $f_{\rm s}=0.3$ for $N/N_{\rm s}\approx A\rho=2.5$.
+This behavior is illustrated in Fig.\ref{fig3}, where the superfluid fraction, $f_{\rm s}$, is shown as a function of $A\rho$ for $\alpha=32$, that is, in between the two dotted lines in Fig.\ref{fig2}.
+As shown in Fig.\ref{fig3}(c) and (e), at $A\rho=2$ and $A\rho=3$ one finds a commensurate crystal with exactly $N/N_{\rm s}=2$ [Fig.\ref{fig3}(c)] and $N/N_{\rm s}=3$ [Fig.\ref{fig3}(e)] particles per lattice site, respectively, and vanishing superfluidity [Fig.\ref{fig3}(g)].
+Importantly, the crystal structure in between these two densities is practically unchanged, as seen by comparing the particle density distributions $n({\bf r})$ and density-density correlation functions $g_{2}(r)$ in Figs.\ref{fig3}(c)-(e).
+However, the incommensurate lattice filling $N/N_{\rm s}$ and the resulting fluctuations of individual site occupations enables particles to tunnel between the sites.
+This gives rise to a non-vanishing superfluid fraction of the crystal, which can assume sizable values of $f_{\rm s}=0.3$ for $N/N_{\rm s}\approx A\rho=2.5$.\\